eliottbrion/eliottbrion.github.io/about.md

 permalink: "/about/"
 ---

-I am Eliott Brion, a PhD student working on deep learning for radiotherapy.
+I am Eliott Brion, a PhD student at Université catholique de Louvain working on deep learning for radiotherapy.